 The album will earn fans in the clubs too, if David Guetta has his way with it.
 "Well, you know, I'm a DJ, so I make beats that make you want to dance," Guetta told MTV News.
 "And I think she was one of the first to do that in that urban world, so you know, I think it would be good for her to do it again."

 I really like pop and pop-rock.
 Kelly Clarkson is the best.
 Britney Spears is the second best.
-I'm also a fan of: Lady Gaga, Miley Cyrus, Demi Lovato, Selena Gomez & The Scene, Miranda Cosgrove, Allison Iraheta, Adam Lambert, Taylor Swift, Katy Perry, the Black Eyed Peas, Rihanna, Ke$ha, The B-52s, Orianthi, Overrated Faux Feminist, Avril Lavigne, Pia Toscano, P!nk, and I can't think of anyone else.
+I'm also a fan of: Lady Gaga, Miley Cyrus, Demi Lovato, Selena Gomez & The Scene, Miranda Cosgrove, Allison Iraheta, Adam Lambert, Taylor Swift, Katy Perry, the Black Eyed Peas, Rihanna, Ke$ha, The B-52s, Orianthi, Beyonce, Avril Lavigne, Pia Toscano, P!nk, and I can't think of anyone else.

 Rihanna this week becomes the first artist to amass five 3-million-selling digital hits in the U.S. (combining lead and featured credits).
 She scores with Eminem’s “Love The Way You Lie,” which has sold 3,000,000 digital copies in the past 11 weeks.
 Rihanna’s four previous 3-million-sellers are: “Umbrella” (featuring Jay-Z), “Don’t Stop The Music,” “Disturbia” and T.I.’s “Live Your Life.”